 WHAT IS THE BEST TIME TO VISIT MAHÉ ISLAND SEYCHELLES?

-Seychelles are best seen between April and May or October and November when the island is not hit by the two trade winds that strike it each year.
+Seychelles is best visited between April and May or October and November when the island is not hit by the two trade winds that strike it each year.

 The northwest wind blows from the end of November to March, and it’s generally not a great moment to visit.

 HOW MANY DAYS TO SPEND IN MAHÉ?